 Reading and writing—with a variety of opportunities for students to engage—are huge.
 We can’t ignore the rest of our courses.
 Many students love vocabulary, grammar, informational texts, poetry, and public speaking.

 Building a literacy-rich secondary classroom requires giving all aspects of class content.
 Sure, many of us teachers love novels and short stories.
 We spend tons of time on writing essays or narratives.
 Sometimes we must check ourselves: Am I giving all aspects of language arts a fair shot?

 For instance, I find that I dread most poetry lessons from a book.
 When I felt myself slipping with poetry activities, I decided to experiment.
 I used book spine poetry, blackout poetry, and other experimental forms to teach domain-specific vocabulary connected to poetry.
 Since I want to build a classroom of literacy, I didn’t want to miss out on exposing students who would join our community through poetry.
 I had to check myself that I was giving all aspects of language arts a shot.

 Reading and writing are key parts of a literacy-rich classroom.
 Connect the purpose to students’ lives and talk honestly with older students about the effects of literacy on the rest of their lives.
 One of the benefits of teaching older students is the honest conversations we teachers can have with them.
 Make literacy efforts one such conversation.

+Why is literacy important with high school students?
+To create a literacy rich environment, design your classroom with literacy in mind.
+Consider books, discussions, relationships, and overall messages.
 Want more ideas for creating a literacy-rich secondary classroom?
 Melissa at Reading and Writing Haven shares her secrets.